 ABN AMRO Art Award

-The ABN AMRO Art Award was introduced in 2004 and will be presented for the sixth time in 2016.
-We award this special prize to talented Dutch and foreign visual artists working in the Netherland, to give them the opportunity to develop their talents.
+The ABN AMRO Art Award was introduced in 2004 and will be presented for the seventh time in 2017.
+We award this special prize to talented Dutch and foreign visual artists working in the Netherlands, to give them the opportunity to develop their talents.
 The winner of the ABN AMRO Art Award receives an exhibition in the Hermitage Amsterdam, which exposes his or her work to a broad public.
 We also purchase some of the artist’s work for ABN AMRO’s art collection and we give the artist a monetary award.
 The jury of the ABN AMRO Art Award comprises several renowned individuals from the Dutch art world.
 The jury bases its decision mostly on the quality and originality of the artist’s work.

 More information about ABN AMRO Art & historical collection